bhaetsch/wakclient/README.md

-wakclient
+WAKClient
 =========

-Simple Swing client for the (buggy) students plattform of the WAK SH
+Simple Swing client for the (buggy) students platform of the WAK SH.
+Please note that this is a really old project of me and does not represent my current programming skills ;)